Organisn/Safety-Eye/README.md

 # What if you want to anonymously real-time track your worksite PPE usage?
-_Strongly recommended GPU support.
+_Strongly recommended GPU support execution.
 Install Python OpenCV with CUDA support in your virtual environment to have meaningful performance._
 ## Setup
 ### Git LFS (for developers)
 Git Bash: